shreede/DataRt/README.md

 # DataRt
-Just for fun art with data
+Just for fun art with data inspired by Gaston Sanchez